Havildar Joginder Singh: Naga Hills Encounter

 In April 1956, Havildar Joginder Singh was posted in Khujami district of Nagaland serving in the 2 Sikh Regiment.
-The Naga rebellion was at its peak during this time with insurgents hidden at various positions in the hills with an aim to suppress the military movement.
-On the fateful day of 24 April 1956, Singh was leading a three jeep convoy carrying stores for a forward post at Phek, in the Naga Hills.
-After crossing milestone 16, insurgents who had set up traps on the curved mountainous track suddenly opened fire and charged the convoy with light machine guns.
-Havildar Joginder got hit by one of the bullets in his right leg.
-Undeterred by the gunshot, he jumped out of the jeep and ran towards the militants to attack.
-Following his brave act, six of his soldiers also braved out of the vehicles and moved forward to attack the militants.
-Havlidar Joginder was just 25 meters short of the enemy when a bullet hit him in the stomach.
-Undeterred once again, in spite of being deeply wounded he continued to move towards the enemy by crawling on the ground and finally hit the enemy's post by two hand grenades.
-This shot silenced the enemy fire and his fellow soldiers succeeded in destroying the enemy post which was always a hurdle for the movement of the Indian Army.
-Havildar Joginder Singh succumbed to his injuries and breathed his last as a brave martyr of the Indian Army.
-Havildar Joginder's act of leading the encounter with valour and determination was the inspiration for his men to achieve their objective successfully.
+The Naga Insurgency was at its peak during this time with insurgents hidden at various positions throughout the hills with the aim to suppress military movements.

+On 24 April 1956, Singh was leading a three jeep convoy carrying supplies for a forward post at Phek, in the Naga Hills.
+After crossing milestone 16, insurgents who had set up traps on the curved mountainous track opened fire and charged the convoy with light machine guns.
+Havildar Joginder was hit by one of the bullets in his right leg.
+Though he was wounded, he jumped out of the jeep and ran towards the insurgents to attack.
+Six of his soldiers also followed him out of their vehicles and moved forward to attack the insurgents.
+Havlidar Joginder was 25 meters short of the insurgents positions when a bullet hit him in the stomach.
+Despite being heavily wounded by this point, he continued to move towards the enemy by crawling on the ground and hit the insurgents post with two hand grenades.
+The other Indian soldiers succeeded in destroying their enemy’s post which had posed a problem for the Indian Army in the area.

+Havildar Joginder Singh succumbed to his injuries sustained during combat on the same day.
+Havildar Joginder's acts were described as “the inspiration for his men to achieve their objective successfully.”